MorganShaw/react-i-ii-review/props.md

 Try these on your own, but work together if you start to get stuck.

 7. Using the `Queue` component above, create a `Student` component that can add a question as a string and a `Mentor` component that can remove a question from the array.
+Student would be class, and mentor would be functional.

+can be functional component.
+Ask question is written in this component (parent component queue).

+class Student extends Component {
+  constructor

 ### Analyze, Evaluate, Create

 Discuss these questions as a group

 8. In the Queue component above, why are we holding state in the Queue component instead of Mentor or Student?
+???